AllianceSoftware/alliance-platform-py/packages/ap-frontend/docs/templatetags.rst

 Performs dev specific checks and may render some HTML to communicate messages to user

-Currently check if the dev server is running for this project, and if not displays an error.
+Currently checks if the dev server is running for this project, and if not displays an error.

 Error will be logged to Django dev console.
 In addition, an error icon and toggleable modal message will be shown in the HTML unless :data:`~alliance_platform.frontend.settings.AlliancePlatformFrontendSettingsType.BUNDLER_DISABLE_DEV_CHECK_HTML` is set.